saattrupdan/saattrupdan.github.io/_posts/2020-03-09-quantile-regression.md

 We can remedy the latter by creating [confidence intervals](https://saattrupdan.github.io/2020-02-20-confidence/) around the quantile predictions, but then we're back at either the homoscedasticity scenario if we choose to create parametric confidence intervals, or otherwise we have to bootstrap again, losing what I think is the primary benefit of the quantile approach for prediction intervals.

-In short, I'd personally use quantile regression when I'm dealing with heteroscedastic data (with confidence intervals included if bootstrapping is feasible), or when I'm dealing with an accurate predictive model that takes a long time to train, such as neural nets.
+In short, I'd personally use quantile regression when dealing with heteroscedastic data (with confidence intervals included if bootstrapping is feasible), or when dealing with an accurate predictive model that takes a long time to train, such as neural nets.

 ## Implementations and simulations